Rogue-1/HTB/Machines/Linux/Cap.md

 b6af****************************
 ```

-Congratulations on PWNing this box and I hope this writeup taught you something.
+Congratulations on PWNing this box and I hope this writeup taught you something!